For a couple of hours a day,

 2. How many paradigms and how many paradoxes

-can you stuff in a pair of pint-sized precious boxes?
+can a pirate stuff into a pair of pint-sized treasure boxes?

 And the answer is not,